ralph-group/mucloud/docs/install_mac.md

 ## Installing on MacOSX ##

-Instructions for installing the necessary Python libraries and MuCloud on MacOSX are provided.
+The simplest method of running MuCloud is with the [latest executable version](https://github.com/ralph-group/mucloud/releases).
+Alternatively, the following instructions illustrate how to install the necessary Python libraries on MacOSX to run MuCloud from the source.

 ### Installing Python ###